Water for Life; a Basic Right

 Reliable access to clean water makes possible sustainable futures for entire communities, where children focus of education and adults on making a living instead of worrying and spending time and energy on collecting from miles away.
 Within a generation, access to clean water can help create circumstances where families can rise out of poverty, improving the state of the Ummah.

 As a result of your efforts:

-• Women and children no longer have to walk miles to fetch water, which means they are able to pursue their plan ahead and improve their conditions through education and enterprise.
+- Women and children no longer have to walk miles to fetch water, which means they are able to pursue their education.

-Razia, her husband and their children were among the many in Pakistan who had to use unhygienic, contaminated water for their daily needs, including direct consumption.
-The alternative was to walk miles in the heat, down unpaved and unsafe tracks, to get clean water from far-off wells.
+Kamran and his wife have a family of children.
+All six of them are among many who are forced to use unhygienic, contaminated water for their daily needs, including direct consumption.
+The alternative is to walk miles in the heat on unpaved and unsafe tracks to get clean water from far off wells.

 Kamram and family have not had access to clean water since their village dried up years ago.
 Often, the children of the family have to travel long distances to fetch water from far off wells and handpumps.